French frigate Suffren: Modifications

 In 1977 to 1979, the MM38 Exocet anti-ship missile system was fitted to Suffren.
 The ship carried four missiles.
-The Masuraca system was upgraded between 1982–1985.
+The Masurca system was upgraded between 1982–1985.
 Suffren had its DRBV 50 radar replaced with the advanced DRBV 15 system in 1989–1990 while also having its DRBC 32A gunfire control radar replaced with the newer DRBC 33A system.
 Furthermore during that refit, the Syllex outfit was replaced with the Dagaie and Sagaie electronic countermeasures systems.
 Additionally four single-mounted 20 mm cannon were fitted two to each side of the ship abaft the DRBC 33A radar.

 Construction and career

 Suffren was named after the French admiral Pierre André de Suffren.
 Suffren accompanied the Clemenceau-class aircraft carriers on deployments and as a result was based with them as part of the French Atlantic Fleet upon entering service.
 In 1975, when the Clemenceaus were transferred to the Mediterranean Fleet, Suffren went with them and was based at Toulon.

 Suffrens service-life extension refit was delayed due to the ship's deployments to the Persian Gulf during the Iran–Iraq War.
 Suffrens refit took place from 1989 to 1990.
 Suffren was retired on 2 April 2001.
 The Suffren class was replaced by the s.